drew458/R3serve/README.md

 # R3serve
-A program to reserve one or more lesson in the Roma Tre University [student website (GOMP)](https://gomp.uniroma3.it/Login?ReturnUrl=%2f).
+A program to reserve one or more lesson in the  [student website (GOMP)](https://gomp.uniroma3.it/Login?ReturnUrl=%2f).

 ## Installation